stephyraju/ticktockwatches/README.md

 ------------------------

-### Credits
+## Credits

 **Content**

-All the product details, images and the contents for the services and policies are from https://www.fields.ie/ , https://www.watchshop.com/ & Wikipedia
+All the product details, images and the contents for the services and policies are from https://www.watchshop.com/, https://www.fields.ie/ & Wikipedia and I modifed to use in the project.

 **Tutorials**